-It is the student's sole responsibility to choose a proctor, and proctors must meet several requirements:
+It's the student's sole responsibility to choose a proctor, and proctors must meet several requirements.

-- be responsible adults, such as a local official, supervisor at work, librarian, or a religious figure, and be at least 21 years old; - be willing to comply with policies and procedures to ensure the integrity of the exam process;
+- be responsible adults, such as a local official, supervisor at work, librarian, or a religious figure, and be at least 21 years old; - be willing to comply with policies and procedures to ensure the integrity of the exam process - have adequate and reliable access to the Internet, including email services; - be available to be physically present with the student throughout the entire proctored exam.